electricimp/Utilities/README.md

 ### utilities.getNewUUID(*callback*)

-This function generates a new UUID code via the webservice [uuidgenerator.net](https://www.uuidgenerator.net/).
+This function generates a new UUID code via the web service [uuidgenerator.net](https://www.uuidgenerator.net/).
 As such, it operates asynchronously and requires a callback function to be provided to accept the returned UUID.
-The callback should have two paramters: *err* and *uuid*.
+The callback should have two parameters: *err* and *uuid*.
 The first will be `null` if no error has occurred, otherwise it will contain an error message string. *uuid* will be requested UUID, or `null` if an error occurred.

 #### Example